meilisearch/specifications/text/0059-geo-search.md

 > 💡 In a first step, we could not allow `:desc` on a geoPoint if it's a complex technical issue.

+---

+Edit-date: 2021-08-31

+As imagined during the first phases of discovery we encounter a technical difficulty to compute a descending order around a `_geoPoint`.

+The technical team will have to do some preparatory work to overcome this limitation.
+For the time being, it is not planned to spend more time on this as it is not a primary use case.
+The impact may be very small, so it's not worth the effort at this point.

+### Decision taken

+It was decided after a discussion with @irevoire and @Kerollmops that when the user specifies the sort rule `_geoPoint(lat, lng):desc` an error `invalid_sort` will be returned with a message explaining that `:desc` is not available.

+#### Why keep the :asc if :desc is not valid?

+To keep consistency and not to introduce a different syntax among the `sort` search parameter.
+This is something we'll re-evaluate later.

+---

 ### II.
 Measuring

 - `filterableAttribute` setting definition to evaluate `_geo` presence.